THE HEIRESS

 After a whirlwind romance Morris proposes to Catherine, at which point Dr Stoper whisks Catherine off to Europe with him for several months in the forlorn hope that this will kill off Catherine's infatuation or Morris' interest.

 Up to this point the film was fine without really setting the pulses racing.
-But in the second half, starting with Catherine's return, we move into a much higher gear, with a succession of gripping scenes.
+But in the second half, starting with Catherine's return, we move into a much higher gear, with a succession of compelling scenes, at the heart of which is poor Catherine, who is put through the proverbial wringer.

-When Dr Stoper announces that he has a terminal lung disease, there's a brutal scene in which Catherine not only displays no sympathy but angrily tries to make him write a new will so as to disinherit him, which he declines to do.
-He dies without any reconciliation with Catherine.
+When Dr Stoper announces that he has a terminal lung disease, there's a brutal scene in which Catherine not only displays no sympathy but angrily tries to make him write a new will there and then so as to disinherit her, which he declines to do.
+To emphasise her transformation from the loving daughter she once was, she makes no effort at a reconciliation with her father before he dies.

 The other important character is Catherine's aunt, who lives with Catherine and her father, nicely played by the great Miriam Hopkins.
-She also doubts Morris' motives but still thinks he can make Catherine happy.
-Her reaction when she learns that Catherine has foolishly told Morris of her estrangement from her father is a telling little moment - she realises that as a result Morris might walk away from the marriage.
+She also doubts Morris' motives but still thinks he might make Catherine happy.
+Her reaction when she learns that Catherine has foolishly told Morris of her estrangement from her father is a telling little moment - she is wise enough to realise that this might cause Morris to walk away from the marriage, as indeed he does.

-De Haviland won an Oscar for her performance and rightly so, she's convincing as both a timid young woman under her father's thumb and then as a bitter and cruel older woman.
+Everything about the film is first-class including the cinematography, the attention to period detail, and the score by Aaron Copland.
+But ultimately the film belongs to De Haviland who rightly won an Oscar for her unforgettable performance as a timid young woman under her father's thumb who then is turned by fate into a bitter and cruel older woman.

 Comments